aleator/Zettel-hs/README.md

   link                     Link zettels
-  extend                   Create new zettel and link it to original find                     Find zettels clique                   Build cliques by cross linking selected zettels
+  extend                   Create new zettel and link it to original find                     Find zettels resolve                  Resolve references in zettels clique                   Build cliques by cross linking selected zettels export                   Export zettels as JSON
 ```

 For further details, pass `--help` as argument for each command (e.g., `Zettel link --help`)